-I was rescued in 2012, though I made the choice to leave.
-It was very much a situation where I needed out quick and under the radar.
-I was moved from my hometown, as a ‘safety relocation.’ – From the time I left my biological family in 2010 I had been being tortured and harassed.
+I was rescued in 2012.
+It was a situation where I needed out quick and under the radar.
+I was moved from my hometown, as a ‘safety relocation.’ – From the time I left my biological family in 2010 I was being tortured and harassed.
 My apartments were broken into and I was raped at least a couple times per week.
 I was followed.
 I was kidnapped on multiple occasions.
-I don’t know if they wanted me back, or if they were trying to scare me [away].
+I don’t know if they wanted me back or to kill me.
 I really don’t know the motives behind these actions besides to let me know she knows and sees all.
-She was sending a message that, until the last year or so I fully believed.
-The team that moved me consisted of a group of 3 women who had worked with women who had been trafficked and who were in terrible situations as I was.
+She was sending a message that, until a couple years ago I fully believed.

 After being relocated, my life changed dramatically, I was under the care of a family who I honestly thought was going to be forever my family.
 They even wanted to adopt me legally, to make it official.
 But they never did.
 I lived with them from June 2012-September 2014; they called me their daughter, their kids called me their sister.
 We did 2 interstate moves as a family and a lot of experiences I will never forget with them.
 They were the first people to show me what safety was, they were the first happy memory of Easter I have, they taught me a lot…but now its all gone.
 After living with them I realized how unhealthy they really were.
 They were what I knew as safety, love, and a healthy situation.
 They taught me what these things looked like for them.
 Where I came from was a whole hell of a lot less healthy than this family is, but they are not healthy either.
 I let them manipulate my years of counseling, so I could fill the void in my life that I had for so long.
 Family.
 They used the one thing I desperately wanted and needed, as a way in.

 In September 2015, things started to go downhill quickly.
-I lost a job because of the situation I was in, which made me realize…I had lost myself as well.
+I lost another job because of the situation I was in, which made me realize…I had lost myself as well.
 In the beginning of the relationship I viewed the controlling nature of her words and actions as something someone who truly cared for me would do or say, because I believed what she said.
 I allowed myself to fall deeper and deeper into this cycle of abuse without any hesitation.
 When she told me things were my fault, I believed her.
 When she yelled or got upset, I apologized…as if it was indeed my fault.
 Things progressed ‘naturally’ for an abusive relationship.
-Loosing my job was my wake up call.
+Loosing that last job was my wake up call.
 That was my sign that something was wrong.
 That was my sign that this is not what I wanted for my life.
 I attempted to address some of these issues and her response was, “lets be friends.”
 She released me into the world; even though that’s not necessarily what I wanted at the time.
 I’m glad I took it as that.
 But what she really wanted was me to beg and plead and tell her I needed her.
 She wanted that control to stay in her hands.
 When I didn’t do those things, she got angry, more angry than ever before.
 Needless to say, things are over between us forever.
-And for the best.
-I hope she can find happiness and get the help she needs.
-Loosing your first love…definitely not the easiest thing.
 Most of the time when someone exits your life, in whatever fashion, it is for the best.

-2016, I am turning a new leaf.
-This my year.
-My year to do what I want.
-To do what I need, and be who I want to be.
-In January I moved in with my best friend whose also my girlfriend, to the nicest place either of us have ever lived (in which we pay for).
+In 2016, I turned a new leaf.
+This was my year.
+My year to do what I wanted.
+To do what I needed, and be who I wanted to be.
+In January I moved in with my best friend who was also my girlfriend, to the nicest place either of us have ever lived (in which we pay for).
 We had gone through the holidays together, I met her family, I mean her whole family [most] and both of her best friends.
 Then on February 14, our first Valentine’s day…she proposed.
-I am proud to call her my best friend, my fiance, my future wife.
-We got a dog in late February, and then I started what has so far been the best job I’ve ever had.
+I am proud to have called her my best friend, my fiance, my future wife.
+We got a dog in late February, and then I started what had been the best job I’ve ever had.